 They also want to see your job history and references.
 These get listed on the application.

 Bring your checkbook to pay an application fee.
-This is normally between $20 and $50.
+This is generally between $20 and $50.
 This is to cover a credit check and background check.
+In addition, If you do your research and choose a reputable online background check site, to run a background check on yourself, it can be a helpful way to identify any potential red flags that might come up during the application process.

 2. Lease and Deposit